🌈FREE NZ SHIPPING OVER $59. FREE AUS OVER $120 🌈

 Contact your council to locate the nearest recycling point for sharps items or send the blades back to us.

-Just send a email to info@iscamelie.com.
+Just send a email to [email protected].

-How to properly care for your razor?
+How to properly take care of your razor?

 Keep it always clean and dry.
 Store it in a cool and dry space.